ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/uz_Transformation/uz_Transformation.rst

 To use the Matlab script that outputs the VSD matrix in C code, the variable "n" must be changed to the target amount of phases.
 The placeholder "VSD_MATRIX" should be replaced with the Matlab variable that holds the VSD matrix (e.g. from you workspace).
-The factor for amplitudeinvariance will be multiplied afterwards so the user should not apply it to you VSD matrix by himself.
+The factor for *amplitude invariance* will be multiplied afterwards so the user should not apply it to you VSD matrix by himself.
 The creation of a transformation matrix with this method was presented in [[#Zoric_paper]_].